nhhoang96/MultiCL_Slot_Induction/README.md

 ## Environment Setup
-The simples way to set up the environment is to run our prepared BASH script as follows (**NOTE:** Anaconda virtual environment needs to be pre-installed before the scripts)
+The simplest way to set up the environment is to run our prepared BASH script as follows (**NOTE:** Anaconda virtual environment needs to be pre-installed before the scripts)

 ```
 bash setup_env.sh